tandt53/next-big-thing/checklist.md

 # Checklist for 1st release

 ## onboarding-common
+None

 ## onboarding-common-test

-- [ ] Review TestContext should be in this module or not
+- [x] Review TestContext should be in this module or not -> decided placing here
-- [ ] Remove TestManager and its related classes
+- [x] Remove TestManager and its related classes -> just remove TestManager class
-- [ ] Create unit test for TestContext if needed

 ## onboarding-cucumber